Learn Serve Lead 2019 Highlights

 Bryan Stevenson, JD: American Injustice: Mercy, Humanity and Making a Difference

-Stevenson, the founder of the Equal Justice Initiative and the mastermind behind the National Lynching Memorial, discusses the pivotal role legal defense plays for those most in need, and the importance of talking about and confronting racial and economic justice.
+Stevenson, the founder of the Equal Justice Initiative and the mastermind behind the National Lynching Memorial, discussed the pivotal role legal defense plays for those most in need, and the importance of talking about and confronting racial and economic justice.

 Lilly Marks: Navigating a New Normal